Putting Disabled Children In The Picture

 Site Help

-The age range for the session plans is entirely flexible; you can use them as an outline for an art session and adapt them to suit the needs of the children you work with.
+The age range for the session plans is entirely flexible; use the plans as an outline for an art session and adapt them to suit the needs of the children.

 Back to Top top